Car Wheels on a Gravel Road: Music and lyrics

 Car Wheels on a Gravel Road explores a variety of music genres, including country, pop, blues, and folk.
 Two genres commonly associated with Car Wheels on a Gravel Road are Americana and alternative country, although Williams argues that Americana did not formally exist until the creation of the Americana Music Honors & Awards in 2002.
-According to Williams: "Before that, there was alternative country and alternative rock.
+According to Williams, "Before that, there was alternative country and alternative rock.
 [Americana] was creeping in there already."
-Andy Greene of Rolling Stone notes that the overall sound of Car Wheels on a Gravel Road differed from the purveying trend in country music at the time, which was to incorporate more pop influences, as evidenced by the commercial success of Shania Twain's 1997 album Come On Over.
+Andy Greene of Rolling Stone notes that the overall sound of Car Wheels on a Gravel Road differed from the prevailing trend in country music at the time, which was to incorporate more pop influences, as evidenced by the commercial success of Shania Twain's 1997 album Come On Over.

-Steve Huey of AllMusic believes that Car Wheels on a Gravel Road features the cleanest production of any album in Williams' career.
-Huey wrote: "Its surfaces are clean and contemporary, with something in the timbres of the instruments (especially the drums) sounding extremely typical of a late-'90s major-label roots-rock album."
+Some critics have noted the clean and polished production of Car Wheels on a Gravel Road.
+Steve Huey of AllMusic wrote, "Its surfaces are clean and contemporary, with something in the timbres of the instruments (especially the drums) sounding extremely typical of a late-'90s major-label roots-rock album."
 Earle and Kennedy's style of production favored mellow grooves for Williams to sing atop, which was greatly influenced by hip hop of the early 1990s.
 Some songs like "2 Kool 2 Be 4-Gotten" feature hip hop drum beats, and the original version of "Joy" featured a direct-drive turntable.
 Earle noted the hip hop style of production arose from a desire to experiment.

 The lyrics of Car Wheels on a Gravel Road evoke imagery of Williams' life while living in the Deep South.
 Williams mentions various Southern cities like Jackson, Mississippi and Lafayette, Louisiana, and discusses events that occurred in nondescript locations like backroads and dilapidated shacks.
-Jenn Pelly of Pitchfork wrote: "Williams was mapping directions home.
+Jenn Pelly of Pitchfork wrote, "Williams was mapping directions home.
 But home, never fixed to one place, was a profound in-between, more like the breeze that pushed her.
 Car Wheels is a raw, exquisite travelogue of her American South."

 Love and heartbreak are important lyrical themes on Car Wheels on a Gravel Road.